vmstio/vmstio/docs.vmst.io/content/post/2023/02/quarterly-report.md

 Our Ko-Fi and Open Collective options provide much lower rates, and more control.
 While we're not asking anyone to stop contributing through Patreon, or move to another system, I have decided to temporarily pause new subscriptions there.

+When I plan for what I can build in terms of our Infrastructure(/infrastructure) I do this based mostly on what comes in from monthly subscribers.

 ## Future